How to Charge an Apple TV Remote [All Types]

 Remotes and Devices option

 3. Click on the Remote option.
-If the remote is charging, you will see a lightning blot icon.
+If the remote is charging, you will see a lightning bolt icon.
 If not, it will show your battery level.

 Apple TV remote Status